-The HD9150Q and HD9155Q Afterburners are powerful devices designed to facilitate the creation of offline tapes from the 4:2:2 high definition telecine master tapes.
+The HD9150, HD9155, HD9150Q, and HD9155Q Afterburners are powerful devices designed to facilitate the creation of off-line tapes from high definition telecine master tapes.
 The Afterburners downconvert the HDTV input video to SDI and analog standard definition video.
 When the input video is in the 1080p/24sF format the Afterburners also create a 2:3 pulldown on the output video to create a 30Fps output.
-The Afterburners read the RP215 film transfer data that was encoded by the HD9045TR during the telecine transfer and makes burn-in windows.
+The Afterburners read the RP215 film transfer data that was encoded by the HDSD9025TR or HD9025TR during the telecine transfer and makes burn-in windows.
 The essential timecode and KeyKode data are also converted into RP201 3-line VITC and output by the Afterburner.
 The Afterburner automatically generates video timecode for the standard definition VTR that is converted from 24 to 30Fps, and delayed to match the complete 'A' frame cycle of delay through the Afterburner.
+In addition to all the features of the other HD915X series Afterburners, the new HDSD9155Q Afterburner has the ability to burn the timecode and KeyKode data into the high definition video directly without down conversion.

-The new multi-resolution version of Evertz popular KeyLog Tracker software allows the user to store multiple configurations for both the 9025TR Film Footage Encoders and the Afterburners.
-A simple on screen control in the Tracker software performs switching between 4:4:4 and 4:2:2 modes in the HD9045TR.
+The Evertz KeyLog Tracker software allows the user to store multiple configurations for both the 9025TR Film Footage Encoders and the Afterburners.
+When using the HDSD9025TR, a simple on screen control in the Tracker software performs switching between video resolutions.
 Toolbar buttons allow the user to quickly choose which device is being addressed.